Trending

 Additionally, we have seen several companies, building both publicly and in stealth mode begin utilizing 3D Gaussian Splatting.

 There has also been a surge of using 3D Gaussian Splatting in both text or image to 3D Generative AI models, despite them only being created recently.
+Its explicit representation makes it easy to work with and thus we have seen people take advantage of it.

 People have also been creating experiential and educational content from Gaussian Splatting and using the host of viewers and distributors, such as Spline, PlayCanvas's Super Splat, and Antimatter15's web viewer.